 1. Implementing front-end point-of-service collections

 One of the easiest steps to take is to collect 100% of copayments and deductibles from patients at the initial point-of-service.
+A basic point of service collections definition is essentially any and all collections posted by Patient Access prior to and including discharge date.
 This ensures that no one walks out of the office with an outstanding bill and avoids the resulting hassle of collecting payments afterward, which can be just as inconvenient for the patient as it is for the practice.
 Setting up appointment reminders that inform patients they must pay for medical services up-front is essential for making this strategy effective.
 If a patient is unable to cover the cost at that time, the appointment can be rescheduled or other payment options can be discussed.

 2. Educate patients more effectively